Lynch family ‘devastated and in shock’ after bodies recovered from sunken yacht

 “Their one request now is that their privacy be respected at this time of unspeakable grief.”

-The Lynch family also issued a photograph of Mike and Hannah alongside their tribute.
+The Lynch family also issued a photograph of Mr Lynch and Hannah alongside their tribute.

 Vincenzo Zagarola, of the Italian Coastguard, said the search for Hannah was not “easy or quick”, comparing the sunken yacht to an “18-storey building full of water”.